rayswilling/CV_Refactored/README.md

 ## Ranen Swilling
 I am an independant thinker, fascinated with technology and sustainability megatrends.
 I love working hard on things I care about, and work well within diverse groups and independently.
-I am an honest, loyal and tenacious individual.
-I am quietly confident and easy to get along with.
-I articulate myself well and have good writing abilities.
-I believe my sense of initiative and high levels of enthusiasm will make me an asset to any team.

 I recently completed a Masters at Stellenbosch University.
 The day after I completed my studies, I applied for a UK ancestral visa and decided to focus all my time and energy in becoming a better software developer.